 Start by making a list of your possessions, describing each item and noting where you bought it and its make and model.
 Clip to your list any sales receipts, purchase contracts, and appraisals you have.
 For clothing, count the items you own by category (e.g. pants, coats, shoes, tops) making notes about those that are especially valuable.
-For major appliance and electronic equipment, record their serial numbers, which are usually found on the back or bottom.
+For major appliance and electronic equipment, record their serial numbers usually found on the back or bottom.

 Don’t put it off!

 If you are just setting up a household, starting an inventory list can be relatively simple.
 If you’ve been living in the same house for many years, however, the task of creating a list can be daunting.
 Still, it’s better to have an incomplete inventory than nothing at all.
 Start with recent purchases and then try to remember what you can about older possessions.

 Higher Value Items